 Default account and password for the SQL Express instance (no longer included with installers)

 The default username and password for the SA account set by FotoWeb on the SQL Express instance is:

 In FotoWeb versions prior to 8.0 Feature Release 3 the password is GgCP6127 (without the # at the end)

 Test Connection / Create and verify database

 The Test Connection button will verify that the connection to the main database is working.
 If you want to create the database also, you must click on the Create and verify database button.
-This will require you to fill in the account info for the database SA account (see above for default settings with SQL Express instance) This will also make sure that the database schema is correct and up to date.
+This will require you to fill in the account info for the database sa account (see above for default settings with SQL Express instance) or use a trusted connection, which will create the database and configure it to use Windows authentication in the context of the FotoWare process account.
+This will also make sure that the database schema is correct and up to date.
 If the tables required by FotoWeb do not exist, you will be asked if you want to create them.
 FotoWeb will also create the database and the user accounts if they do not exist.